Wreckmyneck/AVUS-Submission/README.md

 Installation instructions

 To run the system locally the following software is required:
-- 1. A modern HTML5 browser.
+markup: - 1.
+A modern HTML5 browser.
 (Project was created using Firefox and tested with Chrome.
 - 2. Python 3
 -3.
 Visual Studio code
   -a.
 VS Code Python extension: